Boyliya: Design and features

 Barrel: Although the town of Sliven was well-regarded for producing high-quality barrels (both rifled and smoothbore), some examples of the Boyliya were constructed using imported barrels from Italy, England, and Germany.

 Decoration: Most specimens are highly personalized, featuring engraved silver decorations, and often inscribed with the date and/or the owner's name on a piece of mother of pearl on the right side of the stock, behind the lock.
 Extensive use of Khatam style rosette inlays made from brass & horn.
 The butt is wrapped in a gold embroidered velvet fabric.

 Origin and use

 The Boyliya draws its origins from the town of Sliven, which was a major center of weapons manufacturing in the Ottoman Empire.

 Beyond its practical use, the Boyliya held significant cultural importance.
 As a powerful symbol of resistance, it was a point of patriotic pride during the Bulgarian struggle against Ottoman rule, to which folk songs were written about it.
-Today, they muskets remain highly prized and coveted by collectors in Bulgaria for their historical significance and artistry.
+Today, the muskets remain highly prized and coveted by collectors in Bulgaria for their historical significance and artistry.

+Ali Pasha of Yanina owned gilded Boyliya made in 1804.